 Tacos in Madrid

-La Taqueria – a nice sit down place where the down stairs is non smoking!!
+La Taqueria – a nice sit-down place where the downstairs is nonsmoking!!
 I had the tacos al Pastor and they were awesome.
-My friend had that some sort of chicken dish which was good even tough it was not what he thought it was going to be.
+My friend had that some sort of chicken dish which was good even though it was not what he thought it was going to be.
 We also ordered some guacamole and it was very good and a large portion.
 The wine was cheap and they had good salsa.
 This was my favorite place I ate while in Europe.
 The address is Don Pedro, 11 – 28005 Madrid tel.
 913651077 This is me in the downstairs part of La Taqueria

-La Mordida – a nice sit down place where there is non smoking!!
+La Mordida – a nice sit-down place where it is non-smoking!!
 I had the tacos al Pastor and they were awesome.
 My husband had that nachos which were good.
 The wine was cheap and they had good salsa.
 The address is Bebe y Calla, SL.
 Las Fuentes, 3 28013 Madrid. tele – 915591136

 While we were in Madrid August 15 is some sort of holiday there and it was just one big raging party in the streets.
 It was so fun.
 We went back to that area the next night ready to dance and have more fun but I guess they don’t party like that every night.